Percolation on dense random graphs with given degrees: Introduction

-Bollob\'as and Riordan noted the interest for the \emph{dense} case $m(n)/n\to\infty$ (see Remark 24 in~\cite{bollobas2015old}).
-In the configuration model setting, their result can be applied to some almost regular dense degree sequences to show that $p_c$, which now tends to $0$ as $n\to\infty$, is a threshold for the existence of a giant component.
+Bollob\'as and Riordan noted the interest for the \emph{dense} case, characterized by the convergence of $m(n)/n$ to infinity (see Remark 24 in~\cite{bollobas2015old}).
+In the configuration model, their result can be applied to some almost regular dense degree sequences to show that $p_c$, which now tends to $0$ as $n\to\infty$, is a threshold for the existence of a giant component.
 However, $p_c$ is not always the threshold in the dense case.
 For instance, there exist dense degree sequences for which the threshold probability is bounded away from zero as $n\to \infty$~(see Section 12 in~\cite{fountoulakis2022percolation}).
-Therefore, a more general approach is needed to fully understand the evolution of $G(\cD_n)_p$ for dense sequences.
+Therefore, a more general approach is needed to fully understand the evolution of $\mathbf{G}(\cD_n)_p$ for dense sequences.

 In this paper we provide a number of results on the sudden appearance of a large (but not necessarily linear order) component, shedding light on the evolution of percolated dense random graphs.
-The spirit behind most theorems below is guided by the following well-known intuition: if there exists a set of vertices having in expectation large degree after percolation, this set will together with components attached to it will result in a large component.
+The spirit behind most theorems below is guided by the following well-known intuition: if there exists a set of vertices having in expectation large degree after percolation, this set, together with components attached to it, will result in a large component.
 However, the source of randomness coming from percolation yields new phenomena.
-Firstly and contrarily to the sparse case, percolated dense random graphs can exhibit arbitrarily many linear jumps in the size of their largest component (see Section~\ref{sec:exm1}); Theorems~\ref{thm 1},~\ref{thm 5}, and~\ref{thm 2}, and Corollary~\ref{thm 3} establish different criteria to detect such jumps, while Theorem~\ref{thm 4} provides a tool to show that no such jump exists in a given probability interval.
+Firstly and contrarily to the sparse case, percolated dense random graphs can exhibit arbitrarily many linear jumps in the size of their largest component (see Section~\ref{sec:exm1}); Theorems~\ref{thm 1} and~\ref{thm 2}, and Corollary~\ref{thm 3} establish different criteria to detect such jumps, while Theorem~\ref{thm 4} provides a tool to show that no such jump exists in a given probability interval.
 Secondly and most surprisingly, they might experience arbitrarily many jumps in the asymptotic order of their largest component (see Theorem~\ref{thm example}); Theorems~\ref{thm 6} and~\ref{thm 7} establish criteria to determine the size of sublinear largest components.
 Finally, the approach taken to study percolation on dense random graphs is completely different to the usual techniques for sparse random graphs and has a more combinatorial flavor.

 \paragraph{Notation and terminology.} Given $f,g: \mathbb N\to \mathbb N$, we say that $f(n)\ll g(n)$ (or $f(n) = o(g(n))$, or $g(n)\gg f(n)$) if, for any $\eps>0$, there exists $n_\eps\in \mathbb N$ such that $f(n)\leq \eps g(n)$ for all $n\geq n_\eps$.